 From ancient burial grounds to the massive Namdaemun gate in Seoul to modern exhibitions on the Korean War, there’s more history here than you can shake a very old stick at.
 Don’t miss the changing of the guard at Gyeongbokgung Palace and put aside at least an hour or two for a wander around the extensive grounds.

-10. Perfect stopover
+10. It’s the perfect stopover

-Korea sits between Japan and China and just a short hop from South East Asia.
+Korea sits between Japan and China and is just a short hop from South East Asia.
 If you’re planning a trip to any other Asian destination, Australia or New Zealand, it’s well worth seeing if you can include Korea as a convenient stop over or as part of a multi-stop trip.

 11. You can finally “sing along” to Gangnam style like you know what you’re talking about.

+Gangnam is Seouls most vibrant district, full of insane malls, crazy nights out, countless clubs and enoguh neon to give Shibuya run for its money.
 Saying “I’ve been there you know” every time the song is played is guaranteed to make you extremely popular.*